arangodb/docs-hugo/site/content/3.12/develop/http-api/general-request-handling.md

 On TLS encrypted connections with `https` scheme in the URI ArangoDB supports the ALPN extension with the `h2` protocol identifier.
 This means the connection may switch to using HTTP/2 right away after a successful TLS handshake.

-An upgrade to the VelocyStream protocol may happen by sending `VST/1.1\r\n\r\n` (11 octets) to the server _before_ sending anything else.
-The server will then start using VelocyStream 1.1.
-Sending anything else is an error.

 ## Request execution